apify/crawlee/docs/api/Session.md

 ## `session.setCookiesFromResponse(response)`

-Sets cookies from response to the cookieJar.
-Parses cookies from `set-cookie` header and sets them to `Session.cookieJar`.
+Saves cookies from an HTTP response to be used with the session.
+It expects an object with a `headers` property that's either an `Object` (typical
+Node.js responses) or a `Function` (Puppeteer Response).

+It then parses and saves the cookies from the `set-cookie` header, if available.

 <table>
 <thead>